skchqhdpdy/Discord-MusicBot/Python312/share/doc/yt_dlp/README.txt

 -   backend: Backend API to use for extraction - one of streaks (default) or brightcove (deprecated)

+vimeo

+-   client: Client to extract video data from.
+The currently available clients are android, ios, and web.
+Only one client can be used.
+The web client is used by default.
+The web client only works with account cookies or login credentials.
+The android and ios clients only work with previously cached OAuth tokens
+-   original_format_policy: Policy for when to try extracting original formats.
+One of always, never, or auto.
+The default auto policy tries to avoid exceeding the web client's API rate-limit by only making an extra request when Vimeo publicizes the video's downloadability

 Note: These options may be changed/removed in the future without concern for backward compatibility